'Minnehaha' rose Description

 Hybrid Wichurana, Rambler.

 Pink, ages to lighter .
 Satiny-pink.
 Mild to strong fragrance.
 Average diameter 1.5".
-Small, very double, in large clusters, semi-globular bloom form.
+Small to medium, very double, in large clusters, semi-globular bloom form.
 Once-blooming spring or summer.

 Height of 15' to 20' (455 to 610 cm).
 Width of up to 8' (up to 245 cm).